 - Large stoves for distilling traditional beverages

 NNF’s Community Liaisons work individually with families, training them on construction, maintenance and overall efficiency.
-In total, NNF has personally assisted in building 1,529 efficient stoves since 2006.
-By teaching people how to build the stoves (rather than building for them), individuals are empowered to improve their lives and help wildlife while acquiring the skills needed to repair and teach neighbors how to build their own.Click here for step by step instructions
+In total, NNF has assisted in building over 5,900 efficient stoves since 2006.
+By teaching people how to build the stoves (rather than building for them), individuals are empowered to improve their lives and help wildlife while acquiring the skills needed to repair and teach neighbors how to build their own.
+Evidencing success of this methodology, an ongoing census reveals that 34% of the stoves in our target areas were built by community members helping one another – with no NNF staff involvement at all!Click here for step by step instructions